-The land to be acquired and offered to be sub-let to Growers will have an anticipated yield of wood that is much higher than is usually found in projects offered for public subscription and past plantings by WA Blue Gum in the south west of W.A. that have been harvested demonstrate the well above average yields that have been obtained.
-This is expected to continue with the 2014 Project although as with any tree crop this is subject to a number of factors including soil type, rainfall and any climatic changes between the time of Establishment and Harvesting.
+The land to be acquired and sub-let to Growers will have an anticipated yield of wood much higher than is usually found in projects that have been offered by others for public subscription.
+Past plantings by WABG in the south west of Western Australia that have been Harvested demonstrate the well above average yields that have been obtained.
+This is expected to continue with the Project, although as with any tree crop, this is subject to a number of factors including soil type, rainfall and any climatic changes between the time of Establishment and Harvesting.